 You just type the formula with equal (=) sign and press enter, OneNote will do the math for you in OneNote.

 - OneNote has the option to encrypt sections, but not pages or notebooks.
 In Evernote you can encrypt selections of text, but not pages or notebooks.

 - Version history of a note is available for both OneNote and Evernote.
-In OneNote, it is entirely free, whereas in Evernote, it is only available for paid users.
-This is one of the useful feature to mention in our Evernote vs OneNote comparison.
+In OneNote, it is entirely free, whereas, in Evernote, it is only available for paid users.
+This is one of the useful features to mention in our Evernote vs OneNote comparison.

 Evernote for Windows

 Evernote is developed by the Evernote Corporation and it is available with a freemium model where basic features are available for free and more features are available for a subscription.
 While being much similar to OneNote, these are some features which are best in Evernote:

 - In the Evernote application for Windows, there are three columns for notebooks, pages and page display from left to right.
 You can close a column for more breathing space.